skilllessons/coding-interview-prep-today/README.md

 # Interview prep for tech companies.

-1.This repo contain some imporant leetcode coding problems.
+1.This repo contain some imporant https://leetcode.com/ coding problems.

 2.Idea is to solve prolems efficiently and simple way.